Yaşam Göksu: Club

 In the 2015–16 season, she transferred to 1207 Antalya Muratpaşa Belediye Spor.

 After two seasons with 1207 Antayaspor, Göksu returned to her gormer club Konak Belediyespor in the 2017–18 season.

 In October 2018, she joined the Gaziantep-based club ALG Spor, which were promoted to the Women's First League in the 2018–19 season.
 The next season, she returned to her hometown club Konak Belediyespor.

-On 22 January 2021, she moved to Spain, and joined the Lleida-based club SE AEM to play in the n the Women's Segunda División Pro of Spain.
+On 22 January 2021, she moved to Spain, and joined the Lleida-based club SE AEM to play in the Women's Segunda División Pro of Spain.

-For the 2021-22 Turkcell Super League season, she returned home to play in her former club Konak Belediyespor.
+For the 2021–22 Turkcell Super League season, she returned home to play in her former club Konak Belediyespor.

 International

 Göksu became international playing for the Turkey Girls' U-15 national team in the 2010 Summer Youth Olympics qualifying round match against Georgia on October 12, 2009.
 She capped two times for the Turkey U-15 team.

 Debuting in the match against the girls from England on October 3, 2010, she was part of the Turkey girls' national U-17 team in the four matches of the 2010 Summer Youth Olympics – Girls' tournament in Singapore, at which Turkey took the bronze medal.
 She played in all three matches of the 2011 UEFA Women's Under-17 Championship – Group 6 round.
 She capped 8 times in total for the Turkey U-17 team and scored two goals.

 She appeared for the Turkey U-19 team playing in two games of the 2012 UEFA Women's Under-19 Championship – Group A round.
 Later, she took part at two matches of the 2013 UEFA Women's U-19 Championship First qualifying round – Group 5 scoring two goals, three matches of the 2014 UEFA Women's Under-19 Championship First qualifying round – Group 10, and three games of the 2014 UEFA Women's Under-19 Championship Second qualifying round – Group 5 competitions.

 On May 7, 2014, Yaşam Göksu debuted at the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match playing for the Turkey women's national team against Belarus on May 7, 2015.
 After five years, she was called up again to the national team to play at the UEFA Women's Euro 2022 qualifying Group A matches.